GaganGoswami/notes/Vibe-Prompts/vibe-prompt-presentation-with-features.md

 ---

 Generate the entire solution with modular, maintainable code.
 Optimize for extensibility and performance.
+Generate fully working application.